webgptorg/promptbook/README.md

 <!--/Badges-->

 > ⚠ Warning: This library is still in early development.
-It is working only in node environment.

 ![Promptbook full of ideas](./other/design/promptbook.jpg)